aheil/cse-theme/index.md

 They were initially created for the 2018/19 edition of the course and have been updated for this year's edition.

-The database materials (lectures/assignments) are not included here!
+The materials (lectures/assignments) are not included here!
 You can find them on Brightspace!
 Due to the many code examples in the web technology lectures we opted to maintain the materials in a GitHub repository.

 ## Table of Contents <!-- omit in toc -->
 - [Course instructors](#course-instructors)